donia-lab/MetaBGC/README.md

 # MetaBGC: Metagenomic identifier of Biosynthetic Gene Clusters

-MetaBGC is a read-based pipeline for the detection of biosynthetic gene clusters (BGCs) directly in human microbiome-derived metagenomic sequencing data, without the need for bacterial cultivation or sequencing.
+MetaBGC is a read-based algorithm for the detection of biosynthetic gene clusters (BGCs) directly in metagenomic sequencing data.

 ## Getting Started

-These instructions will get you setup to MetaBGC on your local Linux or Apple computer.
+These instructions will get you setup to run MetaBGC on your local Linux or Apple environment.

 ### Prerequisites